 October 10, 2012

-On September 28, after a week in which the President touted the tragedy of human slavery at the United Nations, the Obama administration released its Presidential Determination with regard to the Child Soldiers Prevention Act (CSPA) of 2008.
+By Rachel Stohl - On September 28, after a week in which the President touted the tragedy of human slavery at the United Nations, the Obama administration released its Presidential Determination with regard to the Child Soldiers Prevention Act (CSPA) of 2008.
 For the third year in a row, the Obama administration granted waivers to governments using child soldiers in their militaries.
 The administration again missed an opportunity to make a clear statement to those governments repeatedly violating human rights and gave a pass to those willfully targeting children.

 In June 2012, the State Department's Trafficking in Persons (TIP) report listed seven governments that recruit or use child soldiers in the national armies or government supported militias: Burma (Myanmar), Democratic Republic of Congo (DRC), Libya, Somalia, South Sudan, Sudan, and Yemen.
 The United States supplies military assistance to five of the seven, only Burma and Sudan are not slated to receive sanctionable military assistance under the Child Soldiers Protection Act.